gardener/documentation/website/documentation/getting-started/lifecycle/_index.md

 ![](./images/seeds-change.png)

-It is important to keep in mind that a seed is just another shoot cluster.
+It is important to keep in mind that a seed is just another Kubernetes cluster.
 As such, it has its own lifecycle (daily reconciliation, maintenance, etc.) and is also a subject to change.

 From time to time changes need to be applied to the seed as well.
 Some (like updating the OS version) cause the node pool to roll.
 In turn, this will cause the eviction of ALL pods running on the affected node.
 If your etcd is evicted and you don't have a highly available control plane, it will cause downtime for your cluster.
 Your workloads will continue to run ,of course, but your cluster's API server will not function until the etcd is up and running again.